 What You Need

-As with most cookie recipes, you will need measuring cups and spoons, a bowl, an electric mixer (or you can struggle making it by hand), and cookie sheets.
+As with most cookie recipes, you will need measuring cups and spoons (affiliate link), a bowl, an electric mixer (or you can struggle making it by hand), cookie sheets, and cooling racks. (affiliate link).
 Save yourself some trouble and get a silicone baking sheet to put on top of your cookie sheet.
-The clean up is a breeze.
+The clean-up is a breeze.
 And, of course, you need a good cuppa coffee, right?